The UniSuper website covers superannuation plans, investment performance, pension products.

 UniSuper runs free seminars on investments, retirement planning, and products and services.

 The superannuation arrangements for the University require staff to be members of the UniSuper plans.
-These plans are administered by UniSuper Management Limited in conjunction with the University's Employee Benefits (Superannuation) Team – Human Resources.
+These plans are administered by UniSuper Management Limited in conjunction with the University's Payroll/Benefits team - [email protected]

-Victoria is available at UWA every Wednesday, Thursday, Friday.
+Victoria is available at UWA every day of the week.
 To make an appointment, simply use UniSuper online booking system.

-New and current employees are encouraged to attend superannuation seminars on campus to find out more about their options and have a better understanding of how their superannation works.
+New and current employees are encouraged to attend superannuation seminars on campus to find out more about their options and have a better understanding of how their superannuation works.
 Seminars are free and run for around an hour.
+Seminar dates and content are promoted through UWA Forward.
+Alternatively you can visit UniSuper website and register online https://www.unisuper.com.au/learning-centre/seminars

 A confirmation email will be sent to you once you have registered and the slides will be made available to you after the webinar has concluded.